 If Miami Vice taught us one thing about undercover work, it’s that your alias should be a different last name only (Sonny’s alter ego, for example, is Sonny Burnett).
-In the series’ second-ever episode, Ed O’Neill starred as undercover FBI agent Artie Lawson/Artie Rollins, a man who knows his way around a semi-automatic weapon.
+In the series’ second-ever episode, three years before he became a household name on Married...
+With Children, Ed O’Neill starred as undercover FBI agent Artie Lawson/Artie Rollins, a man who knows his way around a semi-automatic weapon.
 What would Al Bundy say?

-If there’s one thing an undercover cop should never do, it’s fall in love with a prostitute.
+The unwritten rule for all undercover cops is: never fall in love with a prostitute.
 Which is exactly what Bill Paxton, as Vic Romano, does.
-Much to the dismay of a pimp named Silk, played by Wesley Snipes in yet another Miami Vice Future Star Twofer.
+Much to the dismay of a pimp named Silk—played by Wesley Snipes in yet another Miami Vice Future Star Twofer.

 Stealing scenes is nothing new for Oliver Platt.
 He’s been doing it his entire career, including in his second-ever acting gig, playing arms dealer Speed Stiles.

-Season one offered up yet another would-be-star twofer, when Michael Madsen played tougher-than-his-name-makes-him-sound drug dealer Sally Alvarado, with Terry O’Quinn (a.k.a.
+Season 1 offered up yet another would-be-star twofer, when Michael Madsen played tougher-than-his-name-makes-him-sound drug dealer Sally Alvarado, with Terry O’Quinn (a.k.a.
 John Locke from Lost) as his lawyer.

 Penn Jillette’s partner in magic-making’s biggest claim to fame may be his tendency to remain silent, but he had plenty to say as talky defense lawyer Ralph Fisher.
 Fun fact: Penn, too, appeared on the series, playing a middleman for a big-time New York City drug lord in the second season.